"Does France (and Paris) use euros as its currency?"

 "What are the best places to exchange dollars for euros in Paris?
 How can I avoid paying too much in currency exchange and service fees?"

 These are just a few of the most frequently asked questions about how to get French money asked by first-time visitors to Paris.

 As you may already know, Paris, the rest of France, and most of the rest of the EU use euros as its currency, so if you're planning to visit, you will probably want to have some too.

 Although you may feel confused about the best way to get euros, the process is much easier and simpler than you might expect, especially when you have the up-to-date information we're going to share in this article, and know how to avoid a couple of expensive pitfalls.

-Our answers to these FAQs about Euros for your Paris trip plus our tips about when to use euros vs your own currency to pay for things in Paris will tell you everything you need to know - and hopefully save you some money!
+Our answers to these FAQs about euros for your Paris trip plus our tips about whether to use euros vs your own currency to pay for things in Paris will tell you everything you need to know - and hopefully save you some money!

 We've packed a lot of information into this article - so use these links to find what you need fast:

 - Why to Get Euros before You Arrive in Paris